doctordns/PowerShellCookBook2019/Errata.md

 Page 482 - graphic for step 2 is incorrect.

-page 493 - step 13.
+Page 493 - step 13.
 Error in getting CPU numbers
+#          (Script updated too)
 '''powershell
 #this
 $VMReport.VMCPU = $VM.CPUUsage
 #should be
 $VMReport.VMCPU = $VM.ProcessorCount